Balanced two-type annihilation: mean-field asymptotics: Introduction

 \section{Introduction}

 Interacting particle systems have been intensively studied since the 1970s to model a variety of phenomena in Statistical Physics and Mathematical Biology, such as spin systems, chemical reactions, population dynamics and the spread of infections.
-An important example is the two-type annihilation model for chemical reactions, studied classically on integer lattices $\mathbb{Z}^d$, where a celebrated series of papers by Bramson and Lebowitz \cite{BL90,BL91,BL01} gives order of magnitude estimates for the site occupancy probability.
+An important example is the two-type annihilation model for chemical reactions, studied classically on integer lattices $\mathbb{Z}^d$, where a series of papers by Bramson and Lebowitz \cite{BL90,BL91,BL01} gives order of magnitude estimates for the site occupancy probability.
 In this model, there are two types of particles and interactions only occur between two particles of different type, which makes the analysis particularly difficult.
-A single type model introduced by Erd\H{o}s and Ney \cite{EN74} is easier to analyse, although even here it was an open problem whether the origin would be occupied infinitely often, solved in one dimension by Lootgieter \cite{Loo77} and in higher dimensions by Arratia \cite{Arr81,Arr83}.
+A single type model introduced by Erd\H{o}s and Ney \cite{EN74} is easier to analyse, although even here the basic question of whether the origin would be occupied infinitely often was not solved in the original paper, but was subsequently resolved in one dimension by Lootgieter \cite{Loo77} and in higher dimensions by Arratia \cite{Arr81,Arr83}.
 Besides these diffusive models, ballistic annihilation models have also been studied in the physics literature since the 1990s \cite{EF85,KRL95}, and more recently analysed rigorously in the mathematics literature \cite{HST21}.